FiYHer/RPM-WPM-project/README.md

  The HWID check is really ghetto and you are better off with checking more than just HDDs.. also storing them inside the cheat is not a good idea but this was just for learning purposes so I leave it as it is

- Figure out your own way to acces memory safer :) Currently its fine but its stupid to leave open handle to a process
+ Figure out your own way to acces memory safer :)

  Credits to
  Jussi (for tons of help)